cademtz/sparkly-fx/known-bugs.md

 # Known bugs

+**Note: Some bugs in the preview are "fake".
+They don't exist while recording.**

+"Fake" bugs (only visible with preview enabled):
+- The "Fog depth" preset makes the skybox look glitchy.
+    - Cause: The skybox was turned off.
+    - Fix: Already fixed.
+The skybox is filled with black while recording.
+- After starting a new game/demo, some materials aren't being affected.
+    - Cause: The game reloaded some materials, and sparkly-fx did not update them appropriately.
+    - Hack: Toggle the preview on/off.
+    - Fix: Update materials when new ones are added/modified, or update them every frame.

 Real bugs *(should get fixed)*:
 - Rarely, the game crashes after ending a recording.
     - Cause: Unknown.
 The stack trace does not point to any sparkly-fx code.
 I also deleted my crash log and can't replicate it...
     - Fix: Unknown.
-- After starting a new game/demo, some materials aren't being affected while stream previewing is on
-    - Cause: The game reloaded some materials, and sparkly-fx did not update them appropriately.
-    - Hack: Toggle the preview on/off.
-    - Fix: Update materials when new ones are added/modified, or update them every frame.

 Limitations *(may be fixed)*:
 - The "Fog depth" preset renders some materials without the depth effect (like water).